-Horsetail (Equisetum arvense) is an herbal remedy dating back to ancient Roman and Greek medicine.
+Horsetail (Equisetum arvense) is an herbal remedy that dates back to ancient Roman and Greek times.
 It was used traditionally to stop bleeding, heal ulcers and wounds, and treat tuberculosis and kidney problems.
 The name Equisetum is derived from the Latin roots equus, meaning "horse," and seta, meaning "bristle."

-Horsetail contains silicon, which plays a role in strengthening bone.
-For that reason, it is sometimes suggested as a treatment for osteoporosis.
+Horsetail contains silicon, which helps strengthen bone.
+For that reason, some practitioners recommend horsetail as a treatment for osteoporosis.
 It is also used as a diuretic, and as an ingredient in some cosmetics.
-However, very few studies have looked at horsetail's effect in humans.
+However, few studies have investigated horsetail's effect in humans.

 The aboveground parts of horsetail (fresh or dried) are used for medicinal purposes.